-- 95. (1) The master of every vessel carrying coastal goods shall be supplied by the Customs authorities with a book to be called the "advice book". - (2) The proper officer at each port of call by such vessel shall make such entries in the advice book as he deems fit, relating to 15 the goods loaded on the vessel at that port. - (3) The master of every such vessel shall carry the advice book on board the vessel and shall on arrival at each port of call deliver it to the proper officer at that port for his inspection.
+- 95. (1) The master of every vessel carrying coastal goods shall be supplied by the Customs authorities with a book to be called the "advice book". - (2) The proper officer at each port of call by such vessel shall make such entries in the advice book as he deems fit, relating to the goods loaded on the vessel at that port. - (3) The master of every such vessel shall carry the advice book on board the vessel and shall on arrival at each port of call deliver it to the proper officer at that port for his inspection.

-Loading and unloading of coastal goods at castoms port or coastal port only.

-96. No coastal goods shall be loaded on, or unloaded from, any 20 vessel at any port other than a customs port or a coastal port appointed under section 7 for the loading or unloading of such goods.
+Loading and unloading of coastal goods at customs port or coastal port only.
+96. No coastal goods shall be loaded on, or unloaded from, any vessel at any port other than a customs port or a coastal port appointed under section 7 for the loading or unloading of such goods:

-No coasting vessel to leave without written order.
+No coasting vessel to leave with-out written order.

-97. (1) The master of a vessel which has brought or loaded any coastal goods at a customs or coastal port shall not cause or permit the vessel to depart from such port until a written order to that 25 effect has been given by the proper officer.

-(2) No such order shall be given until-
+- 97. (1) The master of a vessel which has brought or loaded any coastal goods at a customs or coastal port shall not cause or permit the vessel to depart from such port until a written order to that effect has been given by the proper officer. - (2) No such order shall be given until- - (a) the master of the vessel has answered the questions put to him under section 38; - (b) all charges and penalties due in respect of that vessel or from the master thereof have been paid or the payment secured by such guarantee or deposit of such amount as the proper officer may direct;

-- (a) the master of the vessel has answered the questions put to him under section 38; - (b) all charges and penalties due in respect of that vessel or 30 from the master thereof have been paid or the payment secured by such guarantee or deposit of such amount as the proper officer may direct; - (c) the master of the vessel has satisfied the proper officer that no penalty is leviable on him under section 116 or the pay- 35 ment of any penalty that may be levied upon him under that section has been secured by such guarantee or deposit of such amount as the proper officer may direct; - (d) the provisions of this Chapter and any rules and regulations relating to coastal goods and vessels carrying coastal goods 40 have been complied with.
+- (c) the master of the vessel has satisfied the proper officer that no penalty is leviable on him under section 116 or the payment of any penalty that may be levied upon him under that section has been secured by such guarantee or deposit of such amount as the proper officer may direct; - (d) the provisions of this Chapter and any rules and regulations relating to coastal goods and vessels carrying coastal goods have been complied with. - 98.
+(1) Sections 33, 34 and 36 shall, so far as may be, apply to Application coastal goods as they apply to imported goods or export goods.